1910 Atlantic hurricane season: Hurricane Three

 A tropical storm developed east of the Leeward Islands on September 5 and quickly became the season's first hurricane.
 It continued westward through the islands and is estimated to have attained winds corresponding to Category 2 status on the modern-day Saffir–Simpson Hurricane Scale.
 On the night of September 6, San Zacarias Hurricane passed south of Puerto Rico; winds blew up to 72 mph at San Juan.
 The hurricane weakened somewhat on September 7 as it skirted the southern coast of Hispaniola, and curving northwestward, it passed along northern Jamaica.
 On September 10, it moved through the Yucatán Channel, restrengthening upon emerging into the Gulf of Mexico.
 Now on a northwesterly course, the storm reached its peak windspeeds on September 12.
 Two days later, it made landfall along the Texas coast.

+Heavy precipitation on Sint Eustatius caused rock slides and damaged roads and cotton crops.
 The storm dropped torrential rainfall on Puerto Rico, amounting to 13 in in a period of 12 hours at one location.
 Rivers swelled to "unprecedented" levels, and the hurricane resulted in "great havoc" to telephone and telegraph wires on the island.
 The United States Weather Bureau issued extensive warnings in association with the storm.
 High tides occurred along the coasts of Texas and Louisiana, accompanied by heavy rainfall.
 A large storm surge raised the water level at Corpus Christi to its highest in years and completely inundated Padre Island, where barometers recorded pressures as low as 28.50 inHg on the southern half of the island.